biancapower/cameras-r-us/README.md

 # Cameras R Us

-This app has been deployed on Heroku at [https://cameras-r-us.herokuapp.com/](https://cameras-r-us.herokuapp.com/).
+This app has been deployed on Fly.io at [https://cameras-r-us.fly.dev](https://cameras-r-us.fly.dev/).

 ## Table of Contents